Kanda09/Workshop-Godot/Initiation-Godot.md

 In Godot signals are way to informs/execute specific nodes/scripts when an event occured.
 For example, the player got hit by a bullet, **BOOOM** Signal.

-And here when a collision is occuring we want a script to be triggered, that will handle the consequences of it.
+And here when a collision is occuring we want a script to be triggered, which will handle the consequences of it.

 What you need to do is: